 Battery backup emergency lighting keeps people safe when the power goes out.
 These UL 924–listed LED fixtures switch to their internal batteries instantly and provide at least 90 minutes of egress illumination—enough time for a calm, orderly exit.
 In this guide, you’ll see how they work, where they shine, and how to size, install, and maintain them with confidence.
+If you’re planning or upgrading emergency lighting battery backup across a facility, this is your starting point.
 Browse the full lineup here: Battery Backup Emergency Lights.

 Quick Picks